-Wake Forest University views the provision of reasonable accommodations, modifications or auxiliary aides to enable equal access for students with disabilities as a collaborative process among students, faculty and staff.
-The Learning Assistance Center (LAC) staff considers individual needs in each request and encourages an age-appropriate level of self-advocacy with students.
+Wake Forest University views the provision of reasonable accommodations, modifications, or auxiliary aides to enable equal access for students with disabilities as a collaborative process among students, faculty, and staff.
+The Learning Assistance Center and Disability Services (LAC-DS) staff considers individual needs in each request and encourages an age-appropriate level of self-advocacy with students.

 Students are ensured equal access to all programs.